textkernel/oneui/src/packages/bem/README.md

     }

     /*
+    Block: "Button", modifier: "type" (based on props.type), any truthy value.
+    Is applied to the component's root node when `props.type = "normal"` is set.
+    */
+    &--type {
+        border: 1px;
+    }

+    /*
     Block: "Button", modifier: "type" (based on props.type), value: "normal".
     Is applied to the component's root node when `props.type = "normal"` is set.
     */